 Blair Hartman is an award-winning accountant from Indianapolis, Indiana.
 Blair graduated from Indiana University in 2010, where he studied Film Theory, Music Theory and Astronomy.
 He began a career in accounting after graduation, and now has seven years of corporate experience, spanning retail, property management, construction and nonprofit accounting.
-Blair’s love of tackling new challenges, helping people, and working with global non-profits lead him to Project Alianza.
+Blair’s love of tackling new challenges, helping people, and working with global nonprofits lead him to Project Alianza.
 He partnered with Project Alianza to develop the accounting and budgeting procedures, working to ensure that the practices were both legally and morally copacetic, and has remained on the advising team since.

 Rick Peyser is the Sr. Relationship Manager, Coffee & Cocoa for Lutheran World Relief, a non-profit organization that works with local partners to provide lasting solutions to poverty, injustice, and human suffering.

 Prior to his current role, he led Keurig Green Mountain’s Supply Chain Community Outreach efforts for close to 27 years.
 Rick has served as President of the Specialty Coffee Association of America, the world’s largest coffee trade association, as a member of the Board for the Fair Trade Labeling Organizations International for 6 years, and currently serves on the Boards of Directors of Food4Farmers (a NGO he co-founded), Root Capital, The Coffee Trust, and Project Alianza.
 Rick co-authored “Brewing Change: Behind the Bean at Green Mountain Coffee Roasters”, and worked to convene The Coalition for Coffee Communities - coffee companies working pre-competitively to improve the quality of life for coffee farming families.

 Oscar Quintanilla is a transportation planner working in the San Francisco Bay Area.
 Prior to this, he worked evaluating urban development and infrastructure projects financed by the Inter-American Development Bank and with international development organizations in Nicaragua focusing on community development.
 Oscar has been supporting Project Alianza since 2015 as an advisor to grant applications and to our school construction efforts.

 Oscar holds an Economics degree from Universidad Centroamericana (Managua, Nicaragua), and a Master in Urban Planning degree from Harvard’s Graduate School of Design.